 Booking your au pair's flights to your family

-Since au pairs travel to the United States on a cultural exchange program visa, they need to meet several program qualifications set by the Department of State.
+Since au pairs travel to the United States on a cultural exchange program visa, they need to meet several requirements to be an au pair in America set by the Department of State.
 We start by screening all our au pair candidates to ensure they meet these requirements.

 Au pairs must have previous childcare experience.